Living with a Disability

 It took a long time for me to feel comfortable with myself.
 My teens had passed in a blur of self-loathing regarding my body (tape measure, thighs and many tears; need I say more?)

-In my twenties I had my first two children.
+In my twenties, I had my first two children.
 I adored being a mum and left my full-time job to become self-employed.
-It was a gamble and incredibly hard work but I didn’t want to be stuck in an office while my children learned to talk, to walk, and I wanted to instill a strong work ethic into my boys.
-By the time I reached my thirties I had settled into a career of holistic therapy, had three happy, healthy children, great friends and a beautiful house in a village environment.
+It was a gamble and incredibly hard work but I didn’t want to be stuck in an office while my children learned to talk, to walk, and I wanted to instil a strong work ethic into my boys.
+By the time I reached my thirties, I had settled into a career of holistic therapy, had three happy, healthy children, great friends and a beautiful house in a village environment.

 Although I was in too much pain to stand or walk unaided it never actually crossed my mind that could now be my permanent state.
 I had worked hard on my health before and I was prepared to again.
 However, after numerous tests, x-rays and MRI scans when my consultant uttered the words, “I am sorry there is nothing we can do for you”, I felt such a huge blind panic I could literally feel me retreating inside of myself and that’s where I intended to stay.

 It isn’t hard to be invisible in a wheelchair or using crutches.
 I felt like nobody saw me anymore but then I didn’t know who I wanted them to see.

 I didn’t know who I was.
 I felt sad.
 Lonely.
 Afraid.
 But worse than that was the feeling I’d failed my children.
 I longed for the days we’d go for dog walks, cycle rides, play football in the garden.

 My business folded and we had to move house and I struggled to find someone who would employ me.